 The health message is clear - cut your salt intake to avoid a number of serious health problems.

-High salt levels are linked to heart disease, strokes, osteoporosis, cancer of the stomach, asthma attacks and kidney stones.
-The good news is that experts suggest it takes just three weeks to get used to a lower salt diet.
+Most of us are consuming more than the recommended maximum of 6 grams of salt or one teaspoonful a day.
+And this really matters because there is overwhelming evidence that a high salt intake is linked to high blood pressure as well as heart disease, strokes, osteoporosis, cancer of the stomach, asthma attacks and kidney stones.
+The good news is that experts suggest it takes just three weeks to re-educate your palate and to get used to a lower salt diet.

 Quick salt guide